Table of Contents

 One of the easiest ways to check a diaper is to pat, squeeze or pinch the front of the diaper.

-If it feels squishy, or appears full or “padded out” compared to a fresh diaper, then there is pee in your baby’s diaper and it’s time for a change.
+If it feels squishy, or appears full or “padded out” compared to a fresh diaper, then there is pee in your baby’s diaper and it’s time to put them on their changing table.

 As the name suggests, carrying out a quick sniff of your child’s diaper will quickly reveal whether a diaper change is necessary.